vedanta007/devdutt/README.md

 - **Payments**: Stripe API

 ## Credits
-This project is based on the tutorial by JavaScript Mastery.
+This project is based on the tutorial by Elliott Chong.
 Special thanks to the creator for providing a comprehensive guide to building and deploying a full-stack AI SaaS application.